-Prof Tony Chan is currently President of the Hong Kong University of Science and Technology.
+Prof. Tony Chan was the third President of the Hong Kong University of Science and Technology.
 He was previously Assistant Director of the US National Science Foundation (NSF) in charge of the Mathematical and Physical Sciences Directorate, which is the largest directorate of the NSF.
 In this position, he guides and manages research funding of almost HK$10 billion a year in astronomy, physics, chemistry, mathematical science, material science, and multidisciplinary activities.

 His current research interests include mathematical image processing and computer vision, Very Large-Scale Integration (VLSI) physical design and computational brain mapping.
 He has published over 200 refereed papers and is one of the most cited mathematicians.
 He has mentored over 25 PhD students and 15 postdoctoral fellows.